-Also for any of you The Simpsons fans out there…I very much enjoyed discovering which of The Beatles’ songs it was that inspired the Barney Gumble ‘number 8, *BURP*’ moment in the series.
+Also for any The Simpsons fans out there…I very much enjoyed discovering which of The Beatles’ songs it was that inspired the Barney Gumble ‘number 8, *BURP*’ moment in the series.
 Revolution 9 from The Beatles “The White Album” (1968) for anyone wondering.
 I was not so thrilled to have to sit and listen to 8 minutes and 22 seconds of the track though.
 Don’t get me wrong I love a good experimental tune but there’s only so much time I can spend listening to ‘number nine, number nine, number nine’ on repeat…and 8 minutes and 22 seconds is most definitely my limit.

 So that’s number 12!
 I can’t believe I’ve been running this series for a whole year.
 Have you listened to The Beatles much before?
 What are your thoughts on their music?
 Let me know what some of your favourite tracks are by them in the comments.
 And don’t forget to comment who you’d like to see featured in a future post in The Legend Slot.

-Read next: The Legend Slot: Elton John.
+Read next: The 40 best Elton John songs.